 So how did the love generation move so quickly to the dark side?
 By the time the Process arrived back in England, they were dressing in black and employing a swastika-like sigil.
 “Unleash the fiend within you,” became Robert’s mantra, and rumors of sex with animals began to emerge, while their magazine specialized in images of sex magic and battlefield gore.
 According to Mary Ann, Jews in Germany marched willingly into gas chambers because it was their karma to do so.
 Robert preached love for the devil, because wasn’t the devil Christ’s enemy?
 And didn’t Christ preach “love thy enemy?”

 The end for the Process came with the unveiling of Charles Manson.
 Manson played the key role in undermining the youth revolt of the sixties, a pacifist movement away from fundamentalist dogma.
-The media portrayed Manson and his followers as members of the hippie subculture, and the Weather Underground encouraged this confusion by hailing Manson as a revolutionary hero innocent of all charges.
+The media portrayed Manson and his followers as members of the hippie subculture, and the Weather Underground encouraged this confusion by hailing Manson as a revolutionary hero for killing “pigs.”
 In hindsight, there seems to have been a coordinated effort to turn the love generation into gun-toting, murderous thugs, or at least promote the rise of a goth generation.
 My question is, what was driving this effort?

 After Mary Ann booted Robert from his messiah role (for the crime of taking a younger lover), she eventually morphed her nonprofit corporation (registered in New Orleans) to the less controversial-sounding “Best Friends Animal Sanctuary.”
 Her death remains shrouded in mystery.